 Generally speaking, if you are an iPhone user, then 6GB or 8GB of running memory is more than enough for you.

 If you are an Android user, then 8GB or 12GB of running memory can allow you to enjoy better performance and experience.
 As for the ROM, 256GB or 512GB can meet the needs of most users, depending on your habit and frequency of saving data.
-If you feel that the main storage is not enough, you can also expand the space through cloud services or external storage devices.
+If you feel that the primary storage is insufficient, you can also expand the space through cloud services or external storage devices.